2018 Legislative Lowdown on Climate Action and Clean Energy

 THE STATE BUDGET, which includes a CLIMATE CHANGE PACKAGE: Lawmakers overwhelming passed a strong budget, including a “climate package” that includes four provisions based on the recommendations of Governor Scott’s Climate Action Commission.
 With broad bipartisan support, the House and Senate passed H.924 – the budget bill –with a section intended to move forward a few of the recommendations of Gov. Phil Scott’s Climate Action Commission.
 The four provisions in that climate package are:

 - A $120,000 allocation to support an impartial examination of multiple decarbonization policies, such as carbon pricing, cap and invest, etc.

 - Investing $200,000 in a woodstove change out program.

-- Weatherization Loans & Funding.
-This section includes two provisions.
-One enables the Vermont State Treasurer to invest up to $5 million in residential weatherization loans.
-Another small provision allocates $500,000 to help support greater investments in energy efficiency in state buildings.
+- Weatherization loans and funding.
+This section includes two provisions: one enables the Vermont State Treasurer to invest up to $5 million in residential weatherization loans; the other small provision allocates $500,000 to help support greater investments in energy efficiency in state buildings.

 - Mandating that at least the first year of the 10-year, $18.7 million Volkswagen Settlement fund monies must go to support transportation electrification (rather than diesel or other fossil fuels).